-The creation of a central repository for the Ts65Dn mice has ensured maintenance of the appropriate genetic mouse strains and their efficient distribution to investigators.
+The creation of a central repository for these mice has ensured maintenance of the appropriate genetic strains and their efficient distribution to investigators.
 Because Ts65Dn males are usually infertile and females produce fewer litters than normal females, generating large numbers of the trisomic mice is very difficult for any individual researcher.
 The repository serves the Down syndrome research community by providing mice for a wide variety of studies related to understanding the basic biology of Down syndrome, including neurocognitive dysfunction and Alzheimer-like disease findings that occur with increasing age.

 The contract was competitively awarded to JAX in May 1985, for four years and has undergone recompetition or extension since then.
 The current contract is under extension until mid-fiscal year 2010, by which date a renewal is planned.
-The Branch intends to revise the contract to ensure that adequate numbers of mice are available in a timely manner, so that this important resource can accommodate the increased demand for these valuable murine models.
+The Branch intends to revise the contract to ensure that adequate numbers of mice are available in a timely manner to investigators requesting them, so that this important resource can accommodate the increased demand for these valuable murine models.

-BRAIN AND TISSUE BANK
+BRAIN AND TISSUE BANK FOR DEVELOPMENTAL DISORDERS

-The NICHD began funding a Brain and Tissue Bank in 1991 to provide a research resource to increase knowledge of the etiology and pathogenesis of neurodevelopmental disorders.
+The NICHD began funding a Brain and Tissue Bank for Developmental Disorders in 1991 to provide a research resource that would increase knowledge of the etiology and pathogenesis of neurodevelopmental disorders.
 The Bank has served the critical role of collecting, preserving, and distributing human tissues to qualified scientific investigators dedicated to the improved understanding, care, and treatment of individuals with neurodevelopmental disorders, including ASDs.

-The Branch released a Request for Information in December 2008 to provide all interested parties with an opportunity to comment on the Bank and to notify the community that NICHD would publish an RFP for continuation of the Bank.
+The Branch released a Request for Information in December 2008 to notify the community that NICHD would publish an RFP for continuation of the Bank and to provide all interested parties with an opportunity to comment on the Bank.
 The Branch received more than 100 comments, mostly from prior recipients of tissue from the Bank.
 The comments unanimously affirmed the value and contributions of the Bank and were helpful in formulating the RFP.

-In August 2009, the NICHD awarded the contract to continue and expand the Brain and Tissue Bank with an increased emphasis on collecting and distributing tissues related to ASDs.
-This expansion lays the groundwork for establishing an international network of biobanks to collect brain and other tissues, Creation of an international network of autism tissue collection sites is one of the goals of the IACC Strategic Plan on ASD Research.
+In August 2009, the NICHD awarded the contract to the University of Maryland to continue and expand the Brain and Tissue Bank with enhanced tissue processing capabilities and an increased emphasis on the collection and distribution of tissues related to ASDs.
+This expansion lays the groundwork for establishing an international network of biobanks to collect brain and other tissues.
+Creation of an international network of autism tissue collection sites is one of the goals of the IACC Strategic Plan on ASD Research.